 It considers the preference of miRNA- mRNA binding in terms of an exon.
-If miRNA binds to a specific exon then, this feature assign a score, otherwise it remains zero.
+If miRNA binds to a specific exon then, this feature assigns a score, otherwise, it remains zero.

 - Difference between the number of paired positions in the seed region and in the 3′ end of miRNA

 This feature counts the difference between the number of paired residues in the seed region and that within the 3′ end of miRNA.

 TarPmiR is developed including all the conventional and the new features .
 This tool has been proved more efficient than the other available tools and found to provide less number of false positives and true negatives .
 It is also available Linux (http://hulab.ucf.edu/research/projects/miRNA/TarPmiR/).
 For further reading please click here.

 1. Axtell,M.J. et al. (2011) Vive la difference: biogenesis and evolution of microRNAs in plants and animals.
 Genome Biol., 12, 221.

 2. Bartel,D.P.
 (2009) MicroRNAs: target recognition and regulatory functions.
 Cell, 136, 215–233.

 3. Muljo,S.A. et al. (2010) MicroRNA targeting in mammalian genomes: genes and mechanisms.
 Wiley Interdisc.
 Rev. Syst.
 Biol.
 Med., 2, 148–161

 4. Wang,Y. et al. (2011) Transcriptional regulation of co-expressed microRNA target genes.
 Genomics, 98, 445–452.